MarounGrey-Notes/Tech-Interview-Preparation/Technical/Programming Languages/JavaScript.md

 ## What tools and techniques do you use for debugging JavaScript code?

 ## What language features were recently added to JavaScript?
 Explain any one briefly.

+## How does the DOM (Document Object Model) work?

+## Explain event handling in JavaScript and common events like click, change etc.